Episode 1: Workforce Misaligned: Economic Immobility and a Path to Resurgence

 Declining economic mobility is one of the defining challenges of our time.
 The path to better jobs through good training and workforce programs is narrower now than ever before.
-But we’re seeing a promising response: innovative workforce partnerships that are building more adaptive, results-based models of funding and risk-sharing.
+But we’re seeing a promising response across the country: innovative, accountable workforce partnerships that are delivering results for U.S. workers and businesses.

 These partnerships—often between government agencies, employers, and training institutions—suggest a broader realignment in how we prepare the future workforce.
 They carefully balance incentives—making sure, for example, that training institutions have a stake in student outcomes, or that programs making progress on policy goals have a pathway to scale.
 They often link funding to results, defining success in advance and measuring progress along the way.
 And they work to expand access to education and training opportunities while fairly allocating the risks and benefits of training across partners.

-Workforce Realigned: How New Partnerships are Advancing Economic Mobility is a new book from Social Finance and the Federal Reserve Banks of Atlanta and Philadelphia containing 19 case studies and nascent ideas by leaders from government, higher education, business, and social service organizations, including former Speaker of the House Paul Ryan, Massachusetts Governor Charlie Baker, U.S. Secretary of Commerce Gina Raimondo, The Rockefeller Foundation’s Senior Vice President for Innovation Dr. Zia Khan, and General Assembly CEO Lisa Lewin.
+Workforce Realigned: How New Partnerships Are Advancing Economic Mobility is a book from Social Finance and the Federal Reserve Banks of Atlanta and Philadelphia sharing 19 case studies and nascent ideas on how to reboot economic mobility in America—from leaders including U.S. Secretary of Commerce Gina Raimondo, former Speaker of the House Paul Ryan, Governor Charlie Baker, and former FDIC Chair Sheila Bair.

 Dr. Raphael Bostic, President and CEO, Federal Reserve Bank of Atlanta; Dr. Patrick Harker, President and CEO, Federal Reserve Bank of Philadelphia; and Tracy Palandjian, CEO and Co-Founder, Social Finance